haramori/rhme3/Challenges/It's_a_Kind_of_Magic_solution_1.md

 So HW:SboxOutput can be used to reveal the masked key.

-This solution also relies on the lack of padding used by the encryption/decryption process, which can be leveraged to reveal the mask by using carefully crafted input.
+This solution also relies on the encryption/decryption process repeatedly reusing an uninitialized buffer, which can be leveraged to reveal the mask by using carefully crafted input.
+Padding an incomplete block of data would help avoid this problem, but padding isn't used.

 This will be a three stage attack:
 * Perform an exploit attack to reveal the mask.